mako3h/IndividualAssignment2/README.md

  # Part 3

 2. What this code does is it make a photo/scene look a little blurrier.
 It takes a picture, makes it smaller, and copys over and over again.
-By doing this, after it continues to copy the picture and make it blurrier, the final product with my both blurry and smoother. h
+By doing this, after it continues to copy the picture and make it blurrier, the final product with my both blurry and smoother.

+# Part 4

+ I added the outlining shader to the boat.
+What I changed about this was instead of having a main colour for the material and then a colour for the outline itself, I made it so that there was a main texture on the material instead of the colour.
+Therefore you can set the material of the object and then set the colour of the outline.
+I added this shader to the boat within my scene so that it is able to stand out more for players.
+Therefore I made a wood PNG texture and then made the outline white.
+Here is a picture of what it looks like.